medo64/AltFTProg/README.md

 Linux alternative to FT Prog utility.

+## Usage

+Run without arguments to list all devices:

+    altftprog

+To apply template (made by FT_Prog) just give file as an argument:

+    altftprog template.xml

+To get more details, add `-v` parameter:

+    altftprog -v

+## Setup

 ### Install Libraries

 This application requires `libftdi` library.
 On Ubuntu you can install it using: